Exploring ultracold collisions in $^6$Li-$^{53}$Cr Fermi mixtures: Feshbach resonances and scattering properties of a novel alkali-transition metal system: Additional data for theory-experiment comparison

 \section{Additional data for theory-experiment comparison}

-We reproduce in Table \ref{Table1_sm} the additional Feshbach resonance data we employed to optimize the collision model.
+We reproduce in Table~\ref{Table1_sm} the additional Feshbach resonance data we employed to optimize the collision model.
 Note that channels where neither particle is in the ground state are not immune under spin-exchange collisions.
 Moreover, the number of outgoing inelastic channels tends to increase as $|M_f|$ decreases.
 As compared to collision channels in Table~1 of the main text, the scattering features listed here are therefore more lossy.
-We limit ourselves to providing a comparison of the theoretical and experimental positions, the quantum numbers of the resonant molecular state ($M_{F}=M_f+m_l$), and the relative magnetic moment for rotationless $l_r\!=0$ molecules.
+We limit ourselves to providing a comparison of the theoretical and experimental positions, the quantum numbers of the resonant molecular state, and the relative magnetic moment for rotationless $l_r\!=0$ molecules.
+Agreement is generally very satisfactory, with an average statistical error of $\sim 0.5$~G. Note two $p$-wave resonances predicted by the model near 20~G in Li$|2\rangle$-Cr$|3\rangle$ collisions are not resolved experimentally due to thermal broadening.
+The origin of the resonance triplet at 31~G in the same spin combination is not yet explained.

+We remark that $S_r$ indeed represents a well-defined quantum number for our system at all magnetic fields.
+This arises from the fact that, since $a_6$ and $a_8$ are sufficiently different, last-below-threshold octet and sextet vibrational levels are also sufficiently far in energy, such that hyperfine mixing is small.
+At large magnetic fields, where the Zeeman interaction becomes dominant, also the projection $M_{S_r}$ of the electronic spin on the quantization axis tends to become a good quantum number.
+While $M_{S_r}$ is not explicitly given, its value can be deduced, if needed, from the differential magnetic moments $\delta \mu$ listed in Table 1 of the main text and in Table \ref{Table1_sm}.
+Conversely, owing to the competition of the hyperfine term with the Zeeman interaction and to the presence of the anisotropic dipolar potential, the total hyperfine spin, \textit{i.e.} the sum of all electron and nuclear spins, is in general not conserved.